Osborn Aquatic Center Roof Assessment & Updates

 Osborn Aquatic Center is owned by the Corvallis School District, and the City of Corvallis manages the day-to-day operations and programming through the Parks & Recreation Department.
 Both organizations have a stake in the future of the Aquatic Center.
 Decisions about repairs and associated costs will be discussed by the partner agencies (City and School District) once more information has been gathered through the technical assessment process.

 Long-term plans to expand the administrative and staff areas of Osborn Aquatic Center are part of the citywide facilities strategy, which was developed a few years ago to gain a better understanding of the challenges faced by aging City facilities.
 However, the roof issues at Osborn are new and unexpected.
-The City has working for years to plan for a variety of much-needed facility improvements.

 Doesn't the City's Livability Levy pay for the Aquatic Center?